 Throughout 2015 Aaron edited two documentary features which made their festival premieres in early 2016.
 The Bandit, (SxSw 16) was a collaboration with Jesse Moss (The Overnighters) for CMT about 70s superstar Burt Reynolds, his best friend, roommate and stunt-double Hal Needham, and the making of their unlikely smash-hit SMOKEY & THE BANDIT.
 The second film, BURDEN (Tribeca 16) was edited for Dogwoof/Submarine Entertainment and is about the controversial artist Chris Burden's transition away from the vanguard of 1970s Performance Art towards a more civic minded art-making practice.
 The film was acquired by Magnolia Pictures for theatrical release in 2017.

-2017 is already very busy as Aaron is currently finishing the edit of a new feature for the acclaimed filmmaker Lauren Greenfield (The Queen of Versailles) and then starting a second collaboration with Morgan Neville.
+Aaron is currently finishing the edit of a new feature for the acclaimed filmmaker Lauren Greenfield (The Queen of Versailles) titled Generation Wealth and also finishing up a new collaboration with Morgan Neville, this one about the life and legacy of Mr. Rogers.
+He will soon be starting the edit of his 3rd picture with Neville which will be about Orson Welles and his final unfinished film The Other Side of the Wind.
+The edit of that project runs through May 2018.
 In his spare time, he can usually be found goofing off with his wife Jennifer Brandel at one of Chicago's dog beaches or promoting his own award winning film Almost There - which is now available for rent on Amazon Prime, Hulu, and Vimeo.

 Aaron is always on lookout for new projects and is also open to consultations when time permits.
 Please don't hesitate to be in touch via the contact page.
 Pro-tip: if you watch Almost There before reaching out you will get his prioritized attention.